January days are short and often grey and cold but it’s the start of a new year and time to plan your garden.

 On fine dry days there is plenty to be done in the garden to prepare for the growing season.
 Tidying your borders, winter pruning and improving the soil by adding plenty of organic matter will get you off to a great start for the year.

-When it is too wet or too cold to venture outside January is the perfect month for a spot of armchair planning.
-Why not have a go at growing some fruit and vegetables or grow your own flowers for cutting.
-For convenience it’s best to order your seeds online… there are some seeds you can sow this month if you are itching to get started like me!
+When it is too wet or too cold to venture outside January is the perfect month for a spot of seed sowing and armchair planning.
+Why not have a go at growing some flowers for wildlife or grow your own flowers for cutting.
+There are some Seeds to Sow in January if you are itching to get started like me!

 UK Weather in January

-January is one of the coldest months here in the UK.
-With daytime temperatures falling to around 6°C – 8°C in the south and barely reaching 2°C – 4°C in Scotland it most definitely feels chilly!
+Usually January is one of the coldest months here in the UK.
+This year (2022) it’s very mild and we can expect that to continue for a while.
+Then it’s likely that temperatures will turn cooler with daytime temperatures falling to around 6°C – 8°C in the south and barely reaching 2°C – 4°C in Scotland, it most definitely feels chilly!

 We can expect deep depressions crossing the Atlantic Ocean which will bring lots of cloud with rain and gale force winds mainly to the North and West of the UK.
 Heavy rain is likely to fall on 7 days in the North and West and just one or two days in the South and East.